nircaf/fb_craw/readme.md

 If necessary, get the chromedriver version from
 <a href="https://chromedriver.chromium.org/downloads"> Link to the chromedriver </a>

-Create a cred.yaml file with your facebook credentials.
-This file will remail locally and the credentials will not be uploaded.
+Create a **cred.yaml** file with your facebook credentials.
+This file will remain locally and the credentials will not be uploaded.
+# enter your fb credentials here
 EMAIL: "Your email here" \
 PASSWORD: "Your password here" \
-URL: "Facebook group url link here" \
+URL: "Facebook group url link here"